Music City Stakes

-The Music City Stakes is a Grade II American Thoroughbred horse race for three-tear-old fillies, over a distance of 6 1/2 furlongs on the turf held annually in September at Kentucky Downs racetrack in Franklin, Kentucky during their short turf meeting.
-The event currently carries a purse of $2,000,000 which includes $1,000,000 from the Kentucky Thoroughbred Development Fund.
+The Music City Stakes is a Grade II American Thoroughbred horse race for three-year-old fillies, over a distance of 6 1/2 furlongs on the turf held annually in September at Kentucky Downs racetrack in Franklin, Kentucky during their short turf meeting.
+The event currently carries a purse of $1,500,000 which includes $750,000 from the Kentucky Thoroughbred Development Fund.

 History

 The race was inaugurated in 2020 with an attractive purse offered of $400,000.
 The event was won by the lightly raced West-Coast filly Lighthouse who started at the odds of 11/1 and won by 1 1/2 lengths in a time of 1:14.99.
 After returning to California, Lighthouse had two more starts before beings sent to Australia where she was placed twice at Group 1 level before capturing the Group 1 Coolmore Classic.

 In 2023 the event was upgraded to a Grade III.

 With the influx of gaming revenue at Kentucky Downs the initial purse for the event has risen dramatically to nearly $500,000 offered by 2022.